dmgolembiowski/svelte-partial-hydrating-prerenderer/README.md

 ### The hydratable component's parent must ensure it's a single child

-This is an unfortunate trade-off of the current marker api.
+This is due to how svelte hydrates a component tree.
+An alternative marker api could possibly work around this limitation.

 ~~~html
 <main>